By Christos Adamantiadis ,

 Given the accelerated growth in the complexity and scale of cyber-attacks in the MENA region over the past few years, these findings are particularly troubling.
 The toll of almost three years of unrelenting workplace disruption, digital transformation, and ransomware attacks does not yet appear to have made a significant impact on the way that business leaders think about risk.
 This is surprising given the nature of a series of high-profile events.

-Confidence in cyber risk-management remains at relatively low levels, with few organizations expressing high confidence regarding their organization’s ability to understand and assess cyber threats.
+Confidence in cyber risk-management remains at relatively low levels, with few organisations expressing high confidence regarding their organisation’s ability to understand and assess cyber threats.

-To make things worse, the Marsh and Microsoft report shows that whilst three-quarters (75%) of the surveyed organisations recognized that insurance was an important part of any cyber risk management strategy, a third (37%) of organizations admitted to not having any kind of cyber insurance in place even though it is a key element in managing cyber risk.
-In contrast, more than half (54%) of those organizations who had procured insurance acknowledged that doing so was accepted best practice within their business sector and had helped them adopt a more stringent and resilient approach to cyber risks.
+To make things worse, the Marsh and Microsoft report shows that whilst three-quarters (75%) of the surveyed organisations recognised that insurance was an important part of any cyber risk management strategy, a third (37%) of organisations admitted to not having any kind of cyber insurance in place even though it is a key element in managing cyber risk.
+In contrast, more than half (54%) of those organisations who had procured insurance acknowledged that doing so was accepted best practice within their business sector and had helped them adopt a more stringent and resilient approach to cyber risks.

 As advised by Marsh, practical risk prevention and mitigation measures include investing and engaging in a broad, balanced, and continuously updated array of resources and activities to mitigate cyber risks and reinforce cyber resilience.
 Such items include, but are not limited to, cybersecurity technology and talent acquisition, incident response training, penetration testing, vendor/supply chain risk assessments, cyber insurance, and cyber risk advisory services.